revoltchat/rfcs/rfcs/rfc-0000-pronouns.md

 # Guide-level explanation

 Currently users display their pronouns in their Profile content (bio) but this provides a cleaner solution to the problem.
-The aim of this change is to ensure that pronouns for a user can be easily seen and clearly displayed separately to a users bio.
-Additionally this change will create local database localised pronoun validation.
+The aim of this change is to ensure that pronouns for a user can be easily seen and displayed inline with a users displayname / username.

 # Reference-level explanation